Vadorequest/serverless-with-next5-boilerplate/README.md

 And then, depending on our Express routing, the Next app will handle the request, or not.

+## Development vs production (local vs AWS) stages differences

+I tried to limit as much as possible the behaviours differences between the local and AWS environments.
+(For obvious reasons) I did all my tests against AWS and I therefore use it as example, but it's also valid for other providers.

+### AWS

+On AWS, we upload a package which contains:

+    - `/.next`: Next.js build folder
+    - `/src`: Our sources, basically our functions in subfolders

+When we hit an endpoint on AWS, it goes straight to our functions defined in `serverless.yml`.
+We only have 2 functions:

+    - `status`: Simple `/status` endpoint to display AWS status and data
+    - `server`: All other AWS paths are catched and redirected to our `server` function, which uses Express

+### Local

+On local environment, we get the same path structure, with our `/.next` and `/src` folders at the root.
+We have `serverless-offline` running on port 3000, which handles the function calls.
+It will also proxy everything to our `server` function.
+We also have our Next.js application running on port 3001.

 # Requirements

 This project assume: